Frank-Xu-Huaze/machine-learning-course/Kaggle/readme.md

 4. The training process is going to take 20 ~ 40 min depends on your CPU.

+5. The report is Kaggle_Report_TeamC.pdf, including the roles of each team members.

-5. For further information and questions please email: frankxu0124@gmail.com
+6. For further information and questions please email: frankxu0124@gmail.com